• Skip to main content

 Liturgical Ministries

-Adult volunteers fill the ministries of Mass as server, reader and Extraordinary Minister of Holy Communion at parish funerals.
-An excellent opportunity for retired men, women, or couples to offer about an hour and a half occasionally.
+Adult volunteers fill the ministries of parish funeral Masses as servers, readers and Extraordinary Ministers of Holy Communion.
+An excellent opportunity for retired men, women or couples, to occasionally offer about an hour and a half.
 Training will be provided.
-You are contacted on a rotational basis when there is a funeral, to see if you are available to serve the funeral Mass.
-This is a great, rewarding ministry to help families that lost a loved one.
+You are contacted on a rotational basis when there is a funeral to see if you are available to serve the funeral Mass.
+This is a great, rewarding ministry to help families who have lost a loved one.

 Altar Servers

-The Altar Servers assist the priest during Mass by participating in the entrance procession and presentation of the gifts, as well as holding the prayer books.
-This is open to boys and girls, fifth grade through high school, as well as adults.
+The altar servers assist the priest during Mass by participating in the entrance procession and presentation of the gifts, as well as holding the prayer books.
+This is open to Confirmed boys and girls, third grade through high school, as well as adults.
 Training is provided.

 Extraordinary Ministers of Holy Communion